 Layer 6 (Common Language Runtime)

 Finally, the last layer of the framework represents a runtime system.
 In other words, the lowermost layer of the architecture interacts directly with the operating system and provides several runtime services.
-Basically, this layer is referred to as Common Language Runtime or CLR.
+This layer is referred to as Common Language Runtime or CLR.

 Basically, the language compilers compile the source code into MSIL code and it is the CLR that converts this MSIL code into the actual machine code that runs on the target hardware.
 During this process of translating MSIL code into the machine code, the CLR provides several runtime services such as allocating memory to objects, loading classes, handling cross-language exceptions, garbage collection, type checking, code management, and providing code access security.